HomeGuidesAPI ReferenceChangelog

 }

-- Since we're making an account update, we have to make sure to supply our
+• Since we're making an account update, we have to make sure to supply our providerAccountId (or, if you prefer, the Arcadia-generated accountId).

-. - We want to replace all of this customer's kWh charges with our special $0.05 per kWh rate.
-To do that, we're specifying in our contracted rate that it only applies to a
+• We want to replace all of this customer's kWh charges with a contracted $0.05 per kWh rate.
+To do that, we're specifying in our contracted rate that it only applies to a chargeType of CONSUMPTION_BASED, which means that it only applies to the customer's energy consumption.
+There are a number of other charge types, including FIXED_PRICE (like service charges), DEMAND_BASED (kW charges), or QUANTITY (per meter or per lamp, for certain tariffs).

-meaning that if the customer sends kWh to the grid, they will be credited for kWh at the same rate they buy kWh.
-You do have the option to indicate that the customer gets no compensation (transactionType=BUY
+• We have set transactionType=NET, meaning that if the customer sends kWh to the grid, they will be credited for kWh at the same rate they buy kWh.
+You can indicate that the customer gets no compensation when sending kWh to the grid by setting transactionType=BUY.

 Once we've set up the account's tariff in this way, all of their charges for energy consumption will now be at the $0.05 per kWh rate that we specified, rather than whatever was on our original PECO tariff.

-In this example we will use typicals for both profiles.
+In this example, we will use Typicals for both profiles.

 POST /rest/v1/accounts/analysis